 Instagram is a photo-sharing application launched in late 2010 and acquired by Facebook in 2012.

-Though some forward-thinking businesses are already using Instagram, chances are you aren't yet, and neither are your competitors.
+Though some forward-thinking businesses are already using Instagram in their social media branding efforts, chances are you aren't yet, and neither are your competitors.
 With its universal appeal, however, Instagram is not a medium marketers should ignore.
 And you'd better move quickly if you want to make an impact.

 (While you're at it, check out MarketingProfs on Instagram.)